 |Best Championship Finish:||13th – 2017 (Cup) | 1st – 2011, 2012 (NXS)|

-After winning two Xfinity Series championships with Roush Fenway Racing, Ricky Stenhouse Jr. moved to the Cup Series full-time with the team starting in 2013.
+After winning two NASCAR Xfinity Series championships with Roush Fenway Racing, Ricky Stenhouse Jr. moved to the NASCAR Cup Series full-time with the team starting in 2013.

 Stenhouse, the 2013 Rookie of the Year, saw his best season in Cup to date come in 2017 when he notched his first two Cup Series victories, at Talladega Superspeedway and Daytona International Speedway.
 He qualified for the playoffs as the No. 8 seed and finished 13th in the final championship standings after posting a career-high nine top 10s.

 At the age of six, Stenhouse began racing go-karts and by 15, he had earned 47 A-main karting victories and more than 90 podium finishes.
 In 1998 he won the Indoor Thunder Go-Kart Nationals A-main, as well as the 1999 Tulsa Shootout A-main title.
 He moved into 360 winged sprint cars in 2003 and won the National Sprint Car Hall of Fame Driver Poll and Dirt Winged Sprint Car Rookie of the Year.
 He was also named the Memphis Motorsports Park Rookie of the Year that same year.